https://the-bare-foot-affiliate.com/

 Totally unlike the Bora Bora Beach Club in the Photo Below.

-This BORA BORA is the popular Beach Club on the Isle Del Rosario, where on weekends, boatloads of people travel from Cartagena (Colombia), to relax and party.
+This BORA BORA (in the image below), is the popular Beach Club on the Isle Del Rosario, where on weekends, boatloads of people travel from Cartagena to relax and party.

 Palomino in Colombia.
 Visiting Paradise.